Montreal priest stabbed during mass at St. Joseph's Oratory

 Lee said the officials at the oratory said they have a security team at the church at all times and reassured the public that it’s safe to visit.

+Prime Minister Justin Trudeau described the attack as “horrible” in a tweet he shared Friday.

+“What a horrible attack at Saint Joseph’s Oratory in Montreal this morning.
+Father Claude Grou, Canadians are thinking of you and wishing you a swift recovery,” he said.

-Montreal Mayor Valerie Plante expressed her reaction to the attack in a tweet on Friday morning.
+Montreal Mayor Valerie Plante, too, expressed her reaction to the incident on Twitter.

 “What a horrible and inexcusable gesture that has no place in Montreal.
 I am relieved to learn that the life of Father Claude Grou, Rector of the @osjmr, is out of danger and that his condition is stable.
 On behalf of all Montrealers, I wish him a speedy recovery.”